wellrestedphp/wellrested/docs/source/middleware.rst

 Moving Back Down the Chain
 --------------------------

-The authorization example returned ``$next($request, $response)`` immidiately, but you can do some interesting things by working with the response that comes back from ``$next``.
+The authorization example returned ``$next($request, $response)`` immediately, but you can do some interesting things by working with the response that comes back from ``$next``.
 Think of the request as taking a round trip on the subway with each middleware being a stop along the way.
 Each of the  stops you go through going up the chain, you also go through on the way back down.

 We could add a caching middleware in front of ``GET`` requests for a specific widget.
 This middleware will check if a cached representation exists for the resource the client requested.
 If it exists, it will send it out to the client without ever bothering the ``WidgetHandler``.
-If there's no representation cached, it will call ``$next`` to propgate the request up the chain.
+If there's no representation cached, it will call ``$next`` to propagate the request up the chain.
 On the return trip (when the call to ``$next`` finishes), the caching middleware will inspect the response and store the body to the cache for next time.

 Here's a pseudocode example:

 .. code-block:: php

-    namespace Webserice;
+    namespace Webservice;

     class Cache implements \WellRESTed\MiddlewareInterface
     {